Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Introduction

-MARL has a rich history, starting with early works on Markov games used to characterize the decision-making process \citep{littman,Sutton_McAllester_Singh_Mansour_1999}, which can be regarded as a multi-agent extension of the Markov Decision Process (MDP).
+\textbf{Related work.} MARL has a rich history, starting with early works on Markov games \citep{littman,Sutton_McAllester_Singh_Mansour_1999}, which are a multi-agent extension of MDPs.
 MARL has since been actively studied \citep{zhang2021multiagent} in a broad range of settings.
 MARL is most similar to the category of “succinctly described” MDPs \citep{Blondel_Tsitsiklis_2000}, where the state/action space is a product space formed by the individual state/action spaces of multiple agents, and where the agents interact to maximize an objective.
-A promising line of research that has emerged over recent years constrains the problem to sparse networked instances to enforce local interactions between agents \citep{10.5555/3495724.3495899,DBLP:journals/corr/abs-2006-06555,10.5555/3586589.3586718}.
+A recent line of research constrains the problem to sparse networked instances to enforce local interactions between agents \citep{10.5555/3495724.3495899,DBLP:journals/corr/abs-2006-06555,10.5555/3586589.3586718}.
 In this formulation, the agents correspond to vertices on a graph who only interact with nearby agents.
 By exploiting Gamarnik's correlation decay property from combinatorial optimization \citep{gamarnik2009correlation}, they overcome the curse of dimensionality by simplifying the problem to only search over the policy space derived from the truncated graph to learn approximately optimal solutions.
-However, as the underlying network structure becomes dense with many local interactions, the neighborhood of each agent gets large, causing these algorithms to become intractable.\\
+However, as the underlying network structure becomes dense with many local interactions, the neighborhood of each agent gets large, and these algorithms become intractable.